 A hurting tooth may be a sign of infection.
-If you have a diseased tooth, Orland Park root canals from Dr. Robert Marshall will:
+If you have a diseased tooth, Orland Park root canals from Dr. Marshall or Dr. Jasek will:

 - Stop the pain from your diseased or damaged tooth

 - Make biting and chewing easier again

 - Prevent your tooth from needing an extraction

 - Prepare your tooth for long-lasting repair with a crown

 Call Smiles of Orland Park today at 708-858-9591 to schedule your appointment.
 We offer same-day appointments whenever possible so you get the fast help you need.
 You’ll find our friendly office at 7630 159th St., just a few blocks from Helen Keller Elementary.